soverenio/docs/docs/integration/event-objects.md

 3. **Policy Violation**: cover all events triggered by violations of policies configured in the Soveren app.

-4. **Other**: this category encompasses a plethora of things not related to detected data types, flow changes or policy violatoins.
+4. **Other**: this category encompasses a variety of aspects not related to detected data types, flow changes or policy violatoins.
 For example, data map is built and ready for review, misconfiguration of the rules either in Soveren or in your infrastructure.

 ## Event types